-Midwest asserts that the Illinois courts have recognized that "multiplicity of litigation" leads to the inefficient expenditure of resources (both for the forums and the parties involved) and is a valid consideration in granting motions to stay.
-Memo at 5.
-Midwest cites to the Board procedural rules' definition of "duplicative" and maintains that a "substantially similar proceeding involving Midwest Generation's confidentiality claims is currently under way at the federal level."
+Because Midwest incorporates and attaches ComEd's PCB 04-215 arguments for a stay, the Board describes those arguments here.
+ComEd asserts that the Illinois courts have recognized that "multiplicity of litigation" leads to the inefficient expenditure of resources (both for the forums and the parties involved) and is a valid consideration in granting motions to stay.
+ComEd Memo at 5.
+ComEd cites to the Board procedural rules' definition of "duplicative" and maintains that a "substantially similar proceeding involving ComEd's confidentiality claims is currently under way at the federal level."
 Id.
-Midwest states that USEPA is analyzing the confidentiality of the identical information that is before the Board, and USEPA's review was triggered by a Sierra Club FOIA request substantively identical to the one sent to IEPA.
+ComEd states that USEPA is analyzing the confidentiality of the identical information that is before the Board, and USEPA's review was triggered by a Sierra Club FOIA request identical to the one sent to IEPA.
 Id.

-Midwest further argues that besides the shared "factual commonality" of the State and federal proceedings, the "applicable legal standards governing both confidentiality determinations are also substantially similar."
-Memo at 5-6.
-In support, Midwest cites to Illinois court and Board decisions on Illinois FOIA and trade secrets that reference federal case law interpreting the corresponding federal FOIA standards.
-Id. at 6.
-Moreover, Midwest argues, "federal regulation is controlling" as to what constitutes "emission data" under the federal Clean Air Act, which the Act excludes from trade secret protection.
-Id. at 6-7.
-Midwest asserts that USEPA has the "primary duty" to interpret the federal Clean Air Act and USEPA regulations, and the Board accordingly:
+ComEd further argues that besides the shared "factual commonality" of the State and federal proceedings, the "applicable legal standards governing both confidentiality determinations are also substantially similar."
+ComEd Memo at 6.
+In support, ComEd cites to Illinois court and Board decisions on Illinois FOIA and trade secrets that reference federal case law interpreting the corresponding federal FOIA standards.
+Id.
+A stay, ComEd continues, will facilitate "consistent construction" between confidentiality determinations at the State and federal levels by allowing the Board to be "informed by the federal confidentiality determination during its own analysis."
+Id.